Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Material and Methods

 \begin{itemize} \item \textbf{Pre-Processing Text.}

-First, we perform lemmatization on the texts using the python library Spacy \cite{spacy}, specifically we use \textit{es$\_$core$\_$news$ \_$md} model \cite{lemma_model}.
-Then, we perform text tokenization and remove stopwords using NLTK python library \cite{nltk} as well as rare words (that appeared in only one text) and very frequent words that were present in more than 70$\%$ of the news articles. \end{itemize} \begin{itemize} \item \textbf{Topic Decomposition.}
+Given that we use a text representation based on word frequency, it is important to delete, on one hand, those words that are redundant and, on the other hand, those words that are non-informative, such prepositions and articles, in order to represent texts on a reduced set of meaningful words.
+This set of words will constitute our "vocabulary".

-We build term bases using \textit{CountVectorizer} also from NLTK library \cite{nltk}, describing each article by a term-frequency vector.
+With this in mind, we perform two things: First, we apply lemmatization on the texts using the python library Spacy \cite{spacy}, specifically we use \textit{es$\_$core$\_$news$\_$md} model \cite{lemma_model}.
+Lemmatization transforms all the words to their roots, for instance, all verbs are transformed to their infinitive form and all substantives are transformed to their singular form.
+Then, we remove stopwords defined in NLTK python library \cite{nltk} (which, for instance, includes articles and prepositions), as well as rare words (that we defined as those that appears in only one text of the corpus) and very frequent words that were not included in the stopword list but were present in more than 70$\%$ of the news articles. \end{itemize} \begin{itemize}